Image: Brian Gray

 Benbecula, Dundee, Inverness, Kirkwall, Stornoway, Sumburgh and Wick John O’Groats.

-Prospect have confirmed that where medical and other emergencies arise on the day of strike action that air traffic control will provide cover.
+Prospect have confirmed that where medical and other emergencies arise on the day of any strike action that air traffic control will provide cover.

-HIAL will be in a position to enact appropriate procedures for emergency situations should they arise on the day.
+Prospect will confirm the exact detail of how the cover will operate and HIAL will be in a position to enact appropriate procedures for emergency situations should they arise on the day.